Holiday travel nightmare is not over, USDOT calls Southwest cancellations 'unacceptable'

 “We certainly had our impacts,” Greg Phillips, the director of aviation for the Colorado Springs Airport, said.
 “Southwest has slowed its entire network down to catch up.”

-"On the other side of this, we’ll work to make things right for those we’ve let down, including our Employees.
-With no concern higher than ultimate Safety, the People of Southwest share a goal to take care of each and every Customer.
-We recognize falling short and sincerely apologize."
+"On the other side of this, we’ll work to make things right for those we’ve let down, including our employees.
+With no concern higher than ultimate safety, the people of Southwest share a goal to take care of each and every customer.
+We recognize falling short and sincerely apologize," the company added.

+While Meier's flight was cancelled, the airline’s woes also left some customers stranded when their flights left earlier than expected.

+Travelers Rashon Williams and Aureon Jennings were supposed to fly home to Tampa after visiting family in Denver for Christmas.
+They woke up before sunrise to get to the airport for their 9:50 a.m.
+Southwest flight to find out it had been delayed until 12 p.m.